yishn/tikzcd-editor/README.md

 # tikzcd-editor

-A simple editor for creating commutative diagrams.
+A simple visual editor for creating commutative diagrams.

 You can [download the latest release](https://github.com/yishn/tikzcd-editor/releases) to host it on your own or [try it out here](http://tikzcd.yichuanshen.de/).